Vish7645/HavenNest/README.md

 ## Contributing

-We welcome contributions to improve Nexmita Realty!
+We welcome contributions to improve HevenNest Realty!
 Fork the repository and submit a pull request with your ideas.